microchip-pic-avr-examples/pic18f57q43-automated-led-display-driver/README.md

 # Automated LED Display Driver Using PIC18-Q43

 ## Introduction
-This project highlights the use of the PIC18-Q43 family’s new DMA peripheral to create a state machine which drives a common cathode 4 digit LED display application.
-A table in GPR data memory contains the display and digit drive values, the DMA peripheral transfers the data from the memory to PORTA and PORTB, and Timer0 (TMR0) triggers the DMA transfer.
-The table contains 8 values for 4 digits of display, the even number entries are the 7 segment drive, and the odd are the digit drives.
+This project highlights the use of the PIC18-Q43 family’s new Direct Memory Access (DMA) peripheral to create a state machine which drives a common cathode 4-digit LED display application.
+Using a table in General Purpose Registers (GPR) data which contains the display and digit drive values, the DMA peripheral transfers the data from the memory to PORTA and PORTB, and Timer0 (TMR0) triggers the DMA transfer.
+The table contains eight values for 4-digits of display, the even number entries are the 7-segment drive, and the odd are the digit drives.

 #### Curiosity Nano Development Board:
 ![nano board](images/Nano.png)